For agents already selling senior market insurance products, this article will be nothing more than a refresher for you.

 - Leaving business cards

-You can read about these and many more ways to market to your Medicare prospects here.
+You can read about 10 free ways to market to your Medicare prospects here.

 No matter how difficult or awkward it feels, ask every single client if they have any family members or friends who would benefit from your services.
 That's how you can grow organically and quickly without spending a ton of time and money on lead generation.